 "When I was diagnosed with Acute Lymphoblastic Leukaemia at Canberra Hospital, I thought I might have a few months of chemo then be back at work.

-But the haematologist told me my leukaemia was 100% incurable... unless I had a stem cell transplant.
+But the haematologist told me my leukaemia was 100% incurable... unless I had a special treatment.
 And it would be brutal.
 I focused on taking things step by step, but I ended up in very dark places.

-The treatment had to kill my stem cells so they could be replaced with the healthy cells my brother had donated.
+The treatment was based on a donation of healthy cells from my brother.
 It also killed all the fast-dividing cells in my body and I was in agony.
 I couldn’t talk, swallow, eat or drink.

-The good news was the graft of stem cells had started to grow new blood cells.
+The good news was the graft had started to grow new blood cells.
 Everything was going to plan.

 Then things started to go downhill - fast.
 I was so sick there are entire weeks I can’t remember, I was in and out of consciousness.
 Eventually the doctors told my wife Amanda ‘we’ve never seen a case like this before.’